errai34/bingo-modern/README.md

-# Robust Bayesian Neural Network for Stellar Age Prediction
+# Robust Bayesian Neural Network for Stellar Age Determination

 An implementation of Bayesian Neural Networks (BNNs) for predicting stellar ages from spectro data, with uncertainty quantification and diagnostic tools.